avajadi/portablecdm/README.md

 ## Future updates
 * Add change log on "About"
+* Sort favorite states by alphabet
 * Dynamic loading of port calls
 * Add support for adding comments to messages
 * Subscribe on locations
 * Update notifications
+* Enable drag and drop on favorite states

 ## Suggested updates
 * Summary of sent message (instead of current verification) as popup